Names Naniwaza

 Hayagumo no Ôji Nakamura Jiroza I

-Yatsurugi Gemba Arashi Shichigorô I
+Yatsurugi Genba Arashi Shichigorô I

-Ishihara Sehei Yamanaka Heijûrô II
+Ishihara Sehei Yamanaka Heijûrô I

 Ono no Harukaze Bandô Toyosaburô I

-Harukaze's sister Nishiki no Mae Yamatogawa Akashi
+Harukaze's sister Nishiki-no-Mae Yamatogawa Akashi

-December 1745: the drama "Natsu Matsuri Naniwa Kagami" is staged at the Ônishi no Shibai for the first time, produced by Arashi San'emon IV with the following casting:
+12th lunar month of 1745: the drama "Natsu Matsuri Naniwa Kagami" is staged at the Ônishi no Shibai for the first time, produced by Arashi San'emon IV with the following casting:

 Roles Actors

-Danshichi Kurobei Nakayama Shinkurô I
+Danshichi Kurobê Nakayama Shinkurô I

-Issun Tokubei Sakurayama Shirosaburô II
+Issun Tokubê Sakurayama Shirosaburô II

-Tsuribune Sabu Arashi Shimpei I
+Tsuribune Sabu Arashi Shinpei I

 Otatsu, Okaji Arashi Koroku I